 3. Peaceful vibes at Pushkar Lake

-Pushkar Lake is a highly spiritual place.
+Pushkar Lake is a spiritual place.
 Even though I’m not religious and I don’t relate to it on that level, there’s something very therapeutic about this area.
 Locals in

 Lots of Pushkar cafes offer gorgeous lakeside views.
 I’d especially recommend the rooftop cafe at